Best Bass Headphones Under $100 – Superb Sound in a Budget

 After more than ten years of operation, Cowin is slowly becoming one of the household names in the world of audio gear.
 The company boasts of numerous patents on Bluetooth and vibration-driven wireless technology.
 You can find some of those features in their Cowin E7 PRO headphones.

-These headphones offer professional-grade noise cancellation technology, which should allow for a fully immersive listening experience no matter where you are.
-It is worth noting that the noise cancellation operates at the same level of quality in both wired and wireless mode.
+These headphones offer professional-grade noise blocking technology, which should allow for a fully immersive listening experience no matter where you are.
+It is worth noting that the noise isolation operates at the same level of quality in both wired and wireless mode.

 What’s more, the E7 PROs have large-aperture drivers.
 The 45mm drivers should give you crispier bass and better overall sound quality.
 They are packed inside swiveling earcups with soft over-ear cushions.
 The headphones are also very light which should ensure comfort, especially during long listening sessions.